By Suzan Cooke

-Like other minority groups we are remarkably diverse.
-So much so that describing ourselves as either transsexual or transgender says virtually nothing about us as an individuals.
+Like other minority groups, we are remarkably diverse.
+So much so that describing ourselves as either transsexual or transgender says virtually nothing about us as an individual.

 I never saw us as a single community.
 TS/TG as identity seemed to form very weak bonds between us.

 Identity politics tells us we should make the TS/TG cause the main focus of our lives.